-3 Section 7-306(f)(6) states: (i) On or before 30 days after the billing cycle that is complete immediately prior to the end of April of each year, the electric company shall pay each eligible customer-generator for the dollar value of any accrued net excess generation remaining at the end of the previous 12-month period ending with the billing cycle that is complete immediately prior to the end of April; (ii) Within 15 days after the date the eligible customer-generator closes the eligible customer-generator's account, the electric company shall pay the eligible customer-generator for the dollar value of any accrued net excess generation remaining at the time the eligible customer-generator closes the account.
+&lt;sup>1 PUA § 7-306(f)(6) states: (i) On or before 30 days after the billing cycle that is complete immediately prior to the end of April of each year, the electric company shall pay each eligible customer-generator for the dollar value of any accrued net excess generation remaining at the end of the previous 12-month period ending with the billing cycle that is complete immediately prior to the end of April; (ii) Within 15 days after the date the eligible customer-generator closes the eligible customer-generator's account, the electric company shall pay the eligible customer-generator for the dollar value of any accrued net excess generation remaining at the time the eligible customer-generator closes the account.
+See also PUA § 7-306(f)(7) for certain provisions applicable to electric cooperatives.

-would have been charged by the electric company averaged over the previous 12-month period multiplied by the number of kilowatt hours of net excess generation.
+of kilowatt hours of net excess generation.
 The following table summarizes the total amount of excess generation credit payouts by rate class for each of the utilities operating in Maryland.